 The State Water Board is also charged with adopting state policies for water quality control, such as the Draft Policy, which may consist of principles or guidelines deemed essential by the State Water Board for water quality control.
 (Wat.
 Code § 13142.)
 The Draft Policy eventually may be incorporated into a water quality control plan that more broadly to inland surface waters.

 Under Porter-Cologne, the Water Boards regulate waste discharges that could affect water quality through waste discharge requirements.
 (Wat.
 Code §§ 13263, 13377.)
 In addition, the state is authorized to issue NPDES permits to point source dischargers of pollutants to navigable waters.
 In 1972, the California Legislature amended Porter-Cologne to provide the state the necessary authority to implement an NPDES permit program in lieu of a USEPA-administered program under the CWA.
 (Wat.
 Code, Div.
 7, ch.
 5.5.)
 The State Water Board is designated as the state water pollution control agency under the CWA and is authorized to exercise any powers accordingly delegated to the State.
 (Wat.
-Code 13160; §§ 13372, 13377) USEPA’s permit regulations are contained in 40 CFR, parts 122, 123, and 124.)
+Code § 13160; §§ 13372, 13377) USEPA’s permit regulations are contained in 40 CFR, parts 122, 123, and 124.)

 To ensure consistency with CWA requirements, Porter-Cologne requires that the Water Boards issue and administer NPDES permits such that all applicable CWA requirements are met.
 (Wat.
 Code § 13377, see also Cal.
 Code Regs, tit.
 23, § 2235.2.)